- Loudoun County, Virginia has become a top location for international businesses looking to access the U.S. market.

 Washington Dulles International Airport gives Loudoun businesses easy access to the entire country and the world.
 The airport serves 21.6 million passengers per year and continues to add new flights and destinations, with approximately 75 non-stop domestic and 50 non-stop international destinations.

-Loudoun’s international business base consists of 120 known firms from 27 countries.
+Loudoun’s international business base consists of more than 120 known firms from 27 countries.
 The Loudoun-based facilities of the foreign-owned companies are the U.S. or North American headquarters, R&D or sales offices.

 Foreign Trade Zone